-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network housing as a result of travel for a covered organ transplant may also be covered.
-You can be reimbursed for eligible costs up to \$125 per day total.
-Transportation services are not subject to the daily limit amount.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network services are not subject to the daily limit amount.
 Blood - including storage and administration.
 Coverage begins with the first pint of blood that you need.
 Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 This is called an "outpatient observation" stay.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 Outpatient observation cost-sharing is explained in Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
 Outpatient observation cost-sharing is explained in Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Inpatient services in a psychiatric hospital \$0 copayment up to 90 days per benefit period, \$0 copayment or 40% coinsurance for

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network numbers for free, 24 hours a day, 7 days a week.
-Inpatient services in a psychiatric hospital Covered services include: Mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Covered services include: Mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to Mental Health services provided in a psychiatric unit of a general hospital.
-Inpatient substance use disorder services \$0 copayment up to 90 days per benefit period, plus an additional 60 lifetime reserve days. †† Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
+Inpatient substance use disorder services plus an additional 60 lifetime reserve days. †† Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
-However, the cost-sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period. \$0 copayment or 20% coinsurance for Medicare-covered hospital care each time you are admitted, up to 90 days per benefit period.
+However, the costsharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
+Medicare-covered hospital care each time you are admitted, up to 90 days per benefit period.
 Plus an additional 60 lifetime reserve days.
 You pay these amounts until you reach the out-of-pocket maximum.
 Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 However, the cost-sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
-Inpatient stay: covered services received in a hospital or skilled When your stay is no longer covered, these When your stay is no longer covered, these
+Inpatient stay: covered services received in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not When your stay is no longer covered, these services will be covered as described in the following sections: When your stay is no longer covered, these services will be covered as described in the following sections: